Wheaton Office | St. Charles Office

 Lawyers for Collaborative Law and Mediation in DuPage County

-Mediation is a positive cost efficient alternative to litigation that is used in many divorce and family law cases.
-It is designed to help the participants reach an agreement in a cooperative and rational manner, as well as minimizing negative emotions and conflict, which can escalate when people are tied up in the court system.
+Mediation is a positive, cost-efficient alternative to litigation that is used in many divorce and family law cases.
+It is designed to help the participants reach an agreement in a cooperative and rational manner.
+It can also help minimize negative emotions and conflict, which can escalate when people are tied up in the court system.

-With the cooperation of both people, mediation can be used as a powerful tool to preserve the families' financial resources, and more importantly, to keep families out of litigating in the court system.
-Mediation also aids parties in re-establishing their communication skills, which ultimately allows parties to take charge of their lives and the decisions affecting their respective futures.
+With the cooperation of both people, mediation can be used as a powerful tool to preserve a family's financial resources, and more importantly, to keep families out of litigating in the court system.
+Mediation also aids parties in re-establishing their communication skills, which can ultimately allow them to take charge of their lives and the decisions affecting their respective futures.

 Mediation is a confidential process.
 During mediation, parties develop a plan to best serve their futures.
 Mediation is intended to supplement the litigation system.
 In mediation, parties are treated as cooperative adults who are restructuring their lives.
 The mediator acts as a neutral facilitator.
 The mediator's role includes: assisting parties in identifying parenting issues; assisting parties in problem solving; assisting parties in exploring alternative solutions; and helping parties to reach an agreement.

-The issues may be as monumental as joint versus sole child custody or as minor as which party will retain the washing machine and dryer from the marital residence.
+The issues may be as monumental as joint versus sole child custody or as minor as which party will retain the washing machine and dryer from the marital residence when dividing marital property.

 Court Ordered Mediation